-Hung Jury Destiny 2 Guide – God Roll and How to Get It
+Hung Jury Destiny 2 Guide – God Roll and How to Get It (2023)

 - Tactical Mag

-- Firefly or Explosive Payload
+- Firefly or Kinetic Tremor

 - Masterwork: Stability

 It’s back, baby!
 Hung Jury returns to Destiny 2 in a reprised form this season, losing some of its old perks but gaining some new ones.
 The only relevant PVE perks it lost are Bottomless Grief, One For All, and Adrenaline Junkie, so that’s not too big a deal.
-Honestly, the best roll on this thing is likely going to remain one you could roll on the old version — Rapid Hit/Firefly.
-Of course, Explosive Payload is also an option in the last column, but plenty of scout rifles can run that combo and many of them are energy weapons, which means they benefit from elemental burns, unlike Hung Jury.
+Honestly, the best roll on this thing is the combination of Rapid Hit and Kinetic Tremor.
+A new perk, Kinetic Tremor creates three shockwaves around any enemy that takes sustained Kinetic damage.
+This makes it ideal for endgame content, as it will trigger on tougher foes, without requiring you to actually kill them.
+Inversely, Firefly is all about creating big Solar explosions which are great – especially for lower-difficulty content where you can quickly slay a bunch of enemies.

+Shoot to Loot is also a perk to consider over Rapid Hit, as has a pretty substantial buff on the way.
+Soon it will be able to blast Orbs of Power and crates of ammo, making it far more versatile in tougher activities.
 As a returning Nightfall weapon, Hung Jury can also switch between Stunning Recovery and Omolon Fluid Dynamics at any time, which gives it even more utility and ease of use.
-With the Overload Scout Rifle mod in the seasonal artifact, Hung Jury is likely to see a lot of play this season.

 Hung Jury PVP God Roll